tweag/bsideslv-devsecops-sdlc/part1/README.md

 echo "talisman -g pre-commit" >> .git/hooks/pre-commit
 ```

-Much like with the AWS tool, the pre-commit hook will now act as a blocker to commiting secrets to the code base.
+The pre-commit hook will now act as a blocker to commiting secrets to the code base.

 We can ignore false positives using the `.talismanrc` file.
 You can see an example in the root of this project.